mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

-{\textbf{Question-aware Multimodal Retriever.}} Standard multimodal retrievers are optimized for semantic similarity rather than question relevance, often failing to retrieve precise evidence needed for answer generation, even if the returned content is semantically related.
-To address this issue, this work proposes a Question-aware Multimodal Retriever (QM-Retriever) targeting evidence retrieval for VQA tasks.
+Standard multimodal retrievers prioritize semantic similarity over query relevance, often retrieving related content that lacks the evidence required for accurate answer generation.
+To address this issue, this work proposes a query-aware multimodal retriever designed for evidence retrieval in VQA tasks.

-As shown in Figure~\ref{fig:retriever}, the retriever is adapted from the Q-Former~\cite{li2023blip} by incorporating an additional Visual Encoder $\mathcal{F}_v$ and a Question Converter $\mathcal{F}_q$.
-We employ the BLIP-2~\cite{li2023blip} pre-trained vision encoder as $\mathcal{F}_v$ to extract image features.
-The Question Converter reformulates interrogative questions into declarative forms to address grammatical mismatches with evidence texts, which could otherwise hinder retrieval accuracy.
-Importantly, the reformulation process occurs in the latent space rather than the language space.
-Given an image-question pair $(I_q, q)$, QM-Retriever encodes it into a fix-sized embedding $Z_q$:
+As illustrated in Figure~\ref{fig:retriever}, the QM-Retriever consists of a Vision Encoder $\mathcal{F}_v$, a Question Converter $\mathcal{F}_q$, and a Querying Transformer (Q-Former)~\cite{li2023blip}.
+We adopt the pre-trained vision encoder from BLIP-2~\cite{li2023blip} as $\mathcal{F}_v$ to extract image features.
+The Question Converter is introduced to mitigate grammatical mismatches between interrogative questions and declarative evidence texts that can otherwise degrade retrieval performance.
+Instead of explicitly rewriting questions in the language space, $\mathcal{F}_q$ directly maps questions into declarative-style representations in the latent space.
+Architecturally, $\mathcal{F}_q$ is composed of two linear layers with an intermediate ReLU activation, which transforms the original question embeddings into declarative representations before they are fed into the Q-Former.
+Given an image–question pair $(I_q, q)$, QM-Retriever leverages the Q-Former to learn a compact set of query tokens $Z$ that aggregate multimodal information from both visual and textual inputs, \textit{i.e.},

-where $Z$ is a set of learnable tokens introduced by Q-Former.
-The resulting embedding $Z_q$ can then be used for vector-based retrieval.
-Note that the QM-Retriever omits the Question Converter when operating as the evidence encoder.
+The resulting output $Z_q$ serves as the query representation, which is subsequently aggregated via mean pooling and used for vector-based retrieval.
+When operating as the evidence encoder $E_e$, the QM-Retriever omits the Question Converter, since evidence texts are already expressed in declarative form.

 To optimize the QM-Retriever, a query-evidence dataset is built based on the training set of E-VQA~\cite{mensink2023encyclopedic}, where each multimodal query $(I_q, q)$ is paired with its corresponding ground-truth evidence $(I_e, T_e)$.
 Here, $T_e$ represents evidence text, and $I_e$ refers to the associated image from the evidence section.
-For sections without visual content, black images are used as placeholders.
+For sections without visual content, blank images are used as placeholders.
+The optimization process involves two key objectives: (1) \textbf{\textit{Question Reformulation.}} We leverage LLMs to convert the original question $q$ into a declarative statement $s$ that emphasizes the scene context.
+By encoding $(I_q, s)$ with the QM-Retriever, we obtain a declarative representation $Z_{s}$ as a reference.
+Then, the Kullback-Leibler divergence is measured to minimize the divergence between the distributions of $Z_q$ and $Z_s$: